Instructor: Robert Small

 Media: The means of mass communication and tools such as the internet, social media, traditional television and news, that reach and influence people’s opinions and beliefs.

 Our class will explore and deconstruct today’s media landscape and its impact on…everything!
 Media follows us everywhere today: Facebook, Twitter, Instagram, podcast, social media and the Internet of Things.
 It’s quickly become the main communication tool and has major impact on all social issues.
 An exciting and controversial class, Can You Believe This? will provide an important framework and a pedagogy for the new media literacy needed in the 21st century.
+We look at the history of traditional media, the structure of storytelling, the digital media universe and ways to create our own stories.

 Media today has also grown more accessible to the mass population than at any other time in history, with the advent of streaming services, high speed computers, new portable viewing devices and the arrival of 5G networks.
 Our goal for this class is to have students explore the different forms of media and interpret its impact on our social fabric.
 Often disguised as news, marketing or even entertainment, the media has become the ultimate voice inﬂuencing and educating society.
 Sometimes for good but often for nefarious reasons.